Celebrating a Yorkshire Woman on Yorkshire Day: Alice Thornton (1626-1707)

 St Nicholas, Richmond.
 Photo by Suzanne Trill.

-When her mother died in 1659, and her younger brother, Christopher, inherited Hipswell Hall, Thornton was forced to move her family out.
+When her mother died in 1659, and her younger brother, Christopher, inherited Hipswell Hall, Thornton was forced to move her family out in early 1660.
 She initially only went as far as nearby Aunt Norton’s house - St Nicholas, Richmond - as she was heavily pregnant.
 Once she had recovered, Alice and her husband moved to the part of north Yorkshire from where William Thornton hailed: Ryedale.

 For Thornton, this was not just a move of forty miles within North Yorkshire, but a ‘removal from my own country, friends and relations’.[1]
 Thornton relates, though, that she managed to bring offcuts of the fashionable plane trees planted at Hipswell so that she could set them 'in rows and walks in the front of my house’, providing a link between her old home and the new.[2]